groc-prog/neo4j-ogm/docs/DatabaseClient.md

 print(len(results))  ## 9 (if the database was empty before)
 ```

+Avoid running queries concurrently in one batch, as it is not an intended behavior of queries inside a transaction, and may lead to your code being stuck.

 Non-batch queries are concurrent by default.

 ### Using bookmarks (Enterprise Edition only)